goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 # Doublegram Startup Edition - Definitive Telegram scraping & adding tool

-Use your Telegram accounts to add users to your groups and channels in an automatic and personalized way.
-Run multiple tasks, even in background, even on a VPS.
+Add thousands of users to your groups and channels using your Telegram accounts.
+Doublegram let you do that easily and in an automatic and personalized way.

 **OFFICIAL TELEGRAM GROUP (English - Italiano): www.t.me/doublegram_official**